-Vaadin Directory is an online listing of packaged Vaadin add-ons that are free and open source.
-It is a channel for easily finding, promoting and distributing Vaadin add-ons.
+The Vaadin Directory is an online listing of packaged Vaadin add-ons that are free and open source.
+It serves as a channel for easily finding, promoting, and distributing Vaadin add-ons.
 Registered Vaadin users can download and publish their own Vaadin add-ons.
-Vaadin Directory can show add-ons published via Maven Central or also take care of the distribution of the add-ons via zip file download or custom Maven repository.
+The Vaadin Directory can display add-ons published via Maven Central or also handle the distribution of the add-ons through zip file downloads or custom Vaadin Maven repository.

 Registering on vaadin.com

-Before you can use or publish anything in Vaadin Directory, you must register as a vaadin.com user.
+Before you can use or publish anything in the Vaadin Directory, you must register as a vaadin.com user.
 Typically, you create a personal account for yourself, but you can also create an account for your team or company.
-You should consider these options if you are publishing work that is not completely authored or owned by you.
+Consider these options if you are publishing work that is not entirely authored or owned by you.

-When registering, provide as much information as you can.
-At a minimum, this means your email, first and last name, and contact information: email, phone number and address.
+When registering, provide as much information as possible.
+At a minimum, this includes your email, first and last name, and contact information: email, phone number, and address.

 Using Vaadin Add-ons

-Add-ons are intended to be "drop-in packages" for web projects that use the Vaadin framework.
+Add-ons are designed to be "drop-in packages" for web projects that use the Vaadin framework.